 I will not need γi, which is anyway uniquely determined from αi.

 Since Gal(O(A), O(B)) is a frame, the family (αi, γi), i ∈ I, has a supremum which we denote by (α∞, γ∞).
 That may not be the pointwise supremum of (αi, γi), i ∈ I, but we do not mind.
-Incidentally, that is the supremum ⋁Uα × Vα=W Isbell is talking about, except for the fact that I require each Ui and each Vi to be regular open; we shall need that below.
+Incidentally, that is the supremum ⋁Uα × Vα=W that Isbell is talking about, except for the fact that I require each Ui and each Vi to be regular open; we will need that below.

 The Galois connection (α∞, γ∞) = supi ∈ I (αi, γi) is the localic analogue of the union of rectangles (Ui ∩ A, Vi ∩ B), i ∈ I. By the Fact given earlier, that union is simply the whole product space A × B, and therefore one might think that (α, γ) is the (A × B)-rectangle.
 We will start to understand that something is fishy when we realize that this is wrong (see the Proposition below).